mongodb/specifications/source/crud/bulk-write.md

 The upper bound for the size of an `OP_MSG` includes opcode-related bytes (e.g. the `OP_MSG` header) and operation-agnostic command field bytes (e.g. `txnNumber`, `lsid`).
-Drivers MUST limit the combined size of the `bulkWrite`-specific command fields, `ops` document sequence, and `nsInfo` document sequence to `maxMessageSizeBytes - 1000` to account for this overhead.
+Drivers MUST limit the combined size of the `bulkWrite` command document (excluding command-agnostic fields), `ops` document sequence, and `nsInfo` document sequence to `maxMessageSizeBytes - 1000` to account for this overhead.
 The following pseudocode demonstrates how to apply this limit in batch-splitting logic:

 ```
 MESSAGE_OVERHEAD_BYTES = 1000